rhit-caos1/rhit-caos1.github.io/_posts/projects/2022-03-14-textureclassification.md

 <center><h2>The textures in the dataset.
 See report for full list of materials</h2></center>

-These results match and exceed the current state-of-art performances while using less training data on a similar number of classes, while using only two sensing modalities. <br><br>
+These results match and exceed the current state-of-art performances while using a third or less training data on a similar set of classes, while using an inexpensive COTS sensor with two channels, as opposed to similar works which almost universally use sensors that are either 1.
+Custom, without instructions, 2.
+Expensive, or 3.
+Have many more input channels. <br><br>

 ### More Information